RobFairclough/pokedex/zDocs/react-checklist.md

 ## Planning

-Copy this list into your project
+Copy this list into your project -tick
-Outline functionality of your app
+Outline functionality of your app -tick
 Draw main views of app
-Break out components from your views
+Break out components from your views -tick
 Name your components
 Draw component hierarchy
 Plan routing